kinostl/We-Have-To-Kill-Chaos/class_menus.md

 ## Thief

 - Fight (1)
+- Stun (1) // Target is Paralyzed
+- Weak  (2) // Reduces target's Absorb and Evade
+- Sneak (3) // Ignores P. Defender Status, Absorb, and Evade

+### Not doing

 - Steal (1) // Attempts to gain an item from the enemy.
 Usually a potion.
-- Weak  (2) // Reduces target's Absorb and Evade
-- Sneak (3) // Ignores P. Defender Status, Absorb, and Evade

 ## Monk